martin-beran/fpga/mb50/README.md

     break [-] [ADDR]
     b

-_The current implementation uses single stepping controlled by the debugger instead of full-speed execution, therefore a program executes much slower if at least one breakpoint is defined._
+_Note: The current implementation uses single stepping controlled by the debugger instead of full-speed execution, therefore a program executes much slower if at least one breakpoint is defined._

+_Note: In the current implementation, a breakpoint set at the first instruction of an interrupt handler is ignored if the handler is executed due to an interrupt.
+To stop at the beginning of the handler, set a breakpoint to the second instruction._

 If a breakpoint is set on an address, the program execution is stopped before executing the instruction at that address.
 If called without arguments, list